TrellixVulnTeam/swahilipython_SCMU/Doc/library/formatter.rst

 .. method:: formatter.push_alignment(align)

    Push a new alignment setting onto the alignment stack.
 This may be :const:`AS_IS` if no change is desired.
-If the alignment value is changed from the previous setting, the writer's :meth:`new_alignment` method is called with the *align* value.
+If the alignment value is changed kutoka the previous setting, the writer's :meth:`new_alignment` method is called with the *align* value.